BjornWilliams/DocsVersaTul/docs/source/display-attributes.rst

 Getting Started
 ----------------
-The VersaTul Display Attributes project provides the ability to provide meta-data to the export engine for outputting collections as files.
+The VersaTul Display Attributes project enables the ability to provide meta-data to the export engine for outputting collections as files.
-This package works in conjunction with the Collection streamers package.
+This package works with the Collection streamers package.
-Attributes can be applied to properties of a collection data type.
+Attributes can be applied to the properties of a collection data type in order to manipulate the outputted data.

 Installation
 ------------